northpolesec/santa/docs/docs/features/binary-authorization.md

   the top of any other windows detailing what was blocked.

-Santa supports multiple mechanisms for controlling which executables are allowed to run as friction-free as possible.
+Santa supports multiple mechanisms for controlling which executables are allowed to run, with as little friction as possible.

+## Rules

 The primary mechanism for deciding what is able to run is **Rules**.
-Rules can be synchronized from a server, configured statically in a profile, or managed locally.
+Rules can be synchronized from a server, configured statically in a profile, or managed locally with `santactl`.

+### Rule Types

 Santa supports several different rule types and follows a strict evaluation order when determining which rule to enforce for a given execution.
 The